Kapelianovych/moru/README.md

 ### Style

-Alongside the _strings_ and _function_ that attribute's value may be an object with the same properties and values as the native `style` tag accepts.
+Alongside the _strings_ and _function_ attribute's value may be an object with the same properties and values as the native `style` tag accepts.
 There is one difference, that here you can define a function as a value.

 ```JSX
 const [translateX, setTranslateX] = useState(0);